- Strong, smooth power

 Inside, the SRX's cabin is a contemporary, classy blend of big touchscreen interfaces and handsome, traditional details like stitched leather trim.

 The SRX comes in a single powertrain configuration, with a choice of all-wheel drive overriding standard front-wheel drive.
 Power comes from a 308-horsepower, 3.6-liter V-6 engine, coupled to a 6-speed automatic transmission.
-Acceleration is respectable—0-60 mph happens in the seven-second range—but the SRX doesn't feel so light on its feel.
+Acceleration is respectable--0-60 mph happens in the seven-second range--but the SRX doesn't feel so light on its feel.
 That comes down to the transmission's tall gearing but, even more so, the SRX's substantial heft: it weighs in at more than 4,500 pounds.